 In any event, I hope you won’t get mad that I made cupcakes again.
 I legit cannot stop.
 There’s more where this came from, too.
 I kind of feel like I’m going back to my roots since I used to be absolutely cupcake obsessed.
 My love for them has been rejuvenated.

-I decided to make a little treat for my husband, featuring his most hated/most loved insect.
+I decided to make these little treats for my husband, featuring his most hated/most loved insect.
 I added honey into the bee cupcakes and also made a white chocolate honey ganache to fill them with.
 On top went a simple vanilla buttercream with a little more honey drizzled over the top.

-The batter is a pretty honey yellow color!
+The honey cupcake batter is a pretty honey yellow color!

-Once the cupcakes are cooled, you’ll need to core the center of each one (either with a knife or a cupcake corer).
+Once the cupcakes are cooled, you’ll need to core the center of each one either with a knife or a cupcake corer.
+If you’re looking for a good cupcake corer, I highly recommend this one (affiliate link).
+I’ve been using it for about 10 years!

 I pretty much only use Ghirardelli chocolate when it comes to baking these days.
 It really is the best for melting!

-Then you can spoon that beautiful ganache into the cored honey cupcakes!
+Then you can spoon that beautiful white chocolate ganache into the cored honey cupcakes!

 And whip up a simple buttercream frosting!

-I piped the frosting onto the bee cupcakes with a pastry bag fitted with a Wilton 1M tip.
+I piped the frosting onto the bee cupcakes with a pastry bag fitted with a Wilton 1M tip to make them look a bit like hives.
 Then I drizzled the remaining 2 Tbsp honey over the tops.
 And obviously added some buzzing little bees.

 Isn’t it funny how cute bee themed things are?
 I mean, they never feature the stinger, do they?

 Nope, they’re so adorable that you just want to cuddle up with them.
 Kind of.
-Or at least you want to cuddle up with the cupcake.
+Or at least you want to cuddle up with the bee cupcake.
 I think.
+OK fine, hopefully they’ll at least encourage you to remember how absolutely wonderful honey bees are and to do whatever you can to keep them alive (even if you’re terrified of them).

 These bee cupcakes are absolutely drowning in honey.
 It’s in the cupcake, in the ganache, and in the frosting.
 And it added a fun bit of sweetness and flavor to the cupcakes.